 Finance and platform engineering spend 30 minutes reviewing the cost report together.
 Flag any workflow spending above P95 for its task class.
 Assign an investigation owner with a 48-hour resolution window.
 Most anomalies have simple explanations — context size creep from a new document type, a high-volume customer, a tool schema change that bloated prompt size.
 Finding these weekly keeps incidents at sprint scope rather than quarterly scope.

 As usage patterns mature, P50/P95 estimates improve.
 Refine the budget commitments to match.
 If spend consistently runs 30% below budget, propose reallocating that margin to new agent capabilities.
-If spend consistently exceeds P95, audit model routing decisions before requesting a budget increase — the routing rules may simply need updating, which costs nothing.
+If spend consistently exceeds P95, audit model routing decisions and context compression before requesting a budget increase — the routing rules may simply need updating, which costs nothing.
 This cadence also produces the usage history needed to negotiate committed-spend discounts with providers.

 Most of these only reveal themselves after they've already cost money